top of page

 Understanding Bail Bonding Services

-Bail is defined as "a bond that guarantees a defendant's appearance in court.
-This type of bond is used for the purposes of the Criminal Legal Process" (SC DOI).
-In other words, in order to compel a defendant to appear in court as ordered, the Judge or Magistrate will assign a monetary requirement that is held by the courts until said defendant makes all of their court appearances, called a Bail.
+Bail is defined as "a financial guarantee ensuring a Defendant will appear in or return to court" (SC DOI).
+In other words, in order to compel a defendant to appear in court as ordered, the Judge or Magistrate will assign a monetary requirement that is held by the courts until said defendant makes all of their court appearances.
+South Carolina Courts may set bail as:

 The Bondsman will arrange completion of the proper documentation and collection of the fee with the client and will often require a Co-Signer or Guarantor.
-In some instances, the Bondsman may also require Collateral (see below), as an additional means of ensuring The Defendant's appearance.
+In some instances, the Bondsman may also require Collateral, as an additional means of ensuring The Defendant's appearance.
 This is in ADDITION to the fee/premium and WILL be returned upon disposal of the case.

 The Bondsman will also likely have additional requirements that The Defendant will need to adhere to during their time on bond/awaiting court, like regular check-ins, avoiding any additional criminal charges, etc. If The Defendant violates any of the terms of the Bond Contract, The Bondsman may request a Revocation of Bond which, if granted, would result in a Bench Warrant being issued for The Defendant.